Magnus Barefoot: Second Irish Sea campaign and death

 Magnus again set his course for Ireland in 1101 or 1102, this time probably with a greater army than he had in his previous campaign.
 One of his biggest challenges was the number of petty kings and alliances on the island.
-Irish sources maintain that Magnus came to "take Ireland", "invade Ireland" or "besiege Ireland."
+Irish sources maintain that Magnus came to "take Ireland", "invade Ireland" or "besiege Ireland".
 He received reinforcements from Orkney on his way to Mann, where he set up a base to survey conditions.
 Tensions ran high between Magnus and the king of Munster and High King of Ireland, Muirchertach Ua Briain (Mýrjartak), who was struggling with his rival Domnall Ua Lochlainn.
 Magnus may have tested the situation in 1101, when unnamed sailors are said to have raided Scattery Island (near Muirchertach's base).
 After his arrival at Mann, Irish sources describe Magnus as agreeing to "a year's peace" with the Irish (suggesting enmity; such agreements were diplomatic devices, usually negotiated between two sides in war).
-The marriage agreement described in other sources was part of the treaty; Magnus' son, Sigurd, married Muirchertach's daughter Bjaðmunjo.
+The marriage agreement described in other sources was part of the treaty; Magnus's son, Sigurd, married Muirchertach's daughter Bjaðmunjo.
 On their wedding day, Magnus named Sigurd his co-king and put him in charge of the western lands.
-Muirchertach also recognised Magnus' control over Dublin and Fingal.
+Muirchertach also recognised Magnus's control over Dublin and Fingal.

 Around the same time Muirchertach married a daughter of Arnulf of Montgomery, brother of Hugh (who was killed by Magnus in 1098).
 The account in Morkinskinna concerning a "foreign knight" named "Giffarðr", who appeared at the court of Magnus before his Swedish campaign, is suggested by Rosemary Power as evidence that Magnus may have conspired with the Norman Walter Giffard, Earl of Buckingham (or a family member) in the revolt against Henry I of England.
-According to Orderic Vitalis, Magnus left treasure with a wealthy citizen in Lincoln which was confiscated by King Henry after Magnus' death.
-This treasure could have been paid by Norman earls for Magnus' support, and possibly arranged by the Giffarðr who is said to have visited Magnus' court in the sagas.
+According to Orderic Vitalis, Magnus left treasure with a wealthy citizen in Lincoln which was confiscated by King Henry after Magnus's death.
+This treasure could have been paid by Norman earls for Magnus's support, and possibly arranged by the Giffarðr who is said to have visited Magnus's court in the sagas.
 This could have provided Magnus with a lucrative return for his costly western campaigns, which were unpopular in Norway at the time.